 Preferences for Journey Destinations

 This Tuesday Questia Group's article focuses on journey destinations preferred by Romanians and attitudes towards travelling.
-Our research was conducted through an online survey on our platform questia.ro, covering 706 respondents.
+Our research was conducted through an online survey on our platform questia.ro, covering 706 respondents, with a plus or minus 4% margin of error.
 The survey was active between 2nd and 3rd May 2017.
 The main findings are presented below.

 Our starting point was the European Commission’s Flash Eurobarometer Report (March 2016) regarding Preferences of Europeans towards tourism.
 The research was conducted among 28 Member States of the European Union, and also in Turkey, Former Yugoslav Republic of Macedonia, Iceland, Montenegro and Moldova between 18th and 23rd January 2016.
 It was designed to explore a range of aspects regarding holidays in 2015 and 2016, in particular respondents’ reasons for going on holiday in 2015, information sources and tools used to book holidays, respondents’ travel profiles, preferred destinations and holiday types, satisfaction with various aspects of holidays and plans for holidays in 2016, including the potential impact of the current economic situation on these plans.